 One of his successors, Tarquinus Superbus later built the Temple of Jupiter on the Capitoline Hill in the middle of Rome – where white oxen, lambs, and rams would be sacrificed.

-Though later Roman rulers were not so lucky as Numa in actually conversing with the great god, the iconography and imagery of Jupiter would later be reappropriated by the Roman Emperors to enhance their perceived majesty and prestige.
+Though later Roman rulers were not as lucky as Numa in actually conversing with the great god, the iconography and imagery of Jupiter would later be reappropriated by the Roman Emperors to enhance their perceived majesty and prestige.

 Taranis